Joan Pau Pujol

-Joan Pau Pujol (/ca/; baptized 18 June 1570 - 17 May 1626) was a Catalan and Spanish composer and organist of the late Renaissance and early Baroque.
+Joan Pau Pujol (/ca/; baptized 18 June 1570 - 17 May 1626) was a Catalan composer and organist of the late Renaissance and early Baroque.
 While best known for his sacred music, he also wrote popular secular music.

 Life

 Pujol was born in Mataró.
 In 1593 he became the assistant maestro de capilla at the cathedral in Barcelona, but he only held this post for a few months, taking the post of maestro de capilla (master of the chapel) at the cathedral in Tarragona, and then in 1595 at Nuestra Señora del Pilar in Zaragoza, a post which he kept for 17 years.
 While in Zaragoza, in 1600, he became a priest.
 In 1612 he returned to Barcelona, becoming maestro de capilla at the cathedral, a distinguished post which he held until his death.
 Most of his music dates from the time he was in Barcelona.
 Evidently a condition of his employment was to produce a fixed quantity of new liturgical music each year.
 Unusually for many composers of the time, most of it has survived.

 Also while in Barcelona he served as an organ consultant, and helped in various organ building projects in Catalonia.
 He died in Barcelona.